 Polish countertenor, Michał Sławecki, is an exceptional artist, whose rich voice is filled with expression and sensuality.

-Michał Sławecki, Polish countertenor, is a graduate of Vocal Department at the Fryderyk Chopin Music University in Warsaw under the tutelage of Professor Artur Stefanowicz.
-Already as a student, Michał Sławecki made his debut at the Castle Opera in Szczecin as Prince Orlofsky in J. Strauss’s Die Fledermaus.
+Michał Sławecki, Polish countertenor, is a graduate of the Vocal Department at the Fryderyk Chopin Music University in Warsaw under the tutelage of Professor Artur Stefanowicz.
+While still being a student, Michał Sławecki made his debut at the Castle Opera in Szczecin as Prince Orlofsky in J. Strauss’s Die Fledermaus.

 In the 2017/2018 season Mr. Sławecki debuted in the part of Stefano in Ch.
 Gounod’s Romeo et Juliette at the Silesian Opera in Bytom.
 He also came back as Prince Orlofsky in Die Fledermaus to the Castle Opera in Szczecin.

 His debuts in the 2018/2019 season include the part of the Horse-Sailor at the Grand Theatre in Łódź in a world premiere of an opera composed by the winner of the International Opera Composition Competition The Man from Manufaktura – Rafał Janiak.